Itsfoss0/90-days-of-web/day03/README.md

     - __Root Nameserver__ - Theres really not alot of these, around 13 or so in the whole world
     - __TLD Nameserver__
     - __Authoritave Nameserver__ - This stores the actual domain records
+- DNS records ares instructions living in the authoritative nameserver that  provide information about a domain.Some of the most common DNS records include:

+    - __A record__ - For IP address lookup and [DNSBL](https://www.google.com/search?q=dnsbl)(more on this letter)

 Thats it for today, see you in the [next](../day04) session